 Vanuatu Emergency Appeal

-In response to the devastating Volcanic activity in Vanuatu, GMP is launching a Churches of Christ Overseas Aid (COCOA) Emergency Appeal in an effort to raise some critical support for the thousands who have been displaced from their homes, families and communities.
+In response to the devastating Volcanic activity in Vanuatu, GMP has launched a Churches of Christ Overseas Aid (COCOA) Emergency Appeal in an effort to raise some critical support for the thousands who have been displaced from their homes, families and communities.

 We understand many of our supporters already contribute financially to the work of GMP, and for that we are truly grateful.
-If in addition if you are able to partner with us in this emergency we, and the people of Ambae would be deeply thankful.
+If you are also able to partner with us in this emergency we, and the people of Ambae would be deeply thankful.

 You can give using the side panel found on the right hand side of this page, or download the giving form.
 Donations over $2 to the COCOA Ambae Emergency Appeal are tax-deductible.